Matter and irradiation – Irradiation facilities

 Gammacell : The gamma irradiator

-Radiation is continuous with a dose rate about 4.5 Gy.min-1.
-Typical doses that can be obtained range from a few Gy to 25 kGy.
+The Gammacell radiation is continuous with a dose rate about 4.5 Gy.min-1.
+Typical doses range from a few Gy to 25 kGy.
+It is a calibrated reference source.

-Main applications: calibrated reference source, development of radical probes, dosimetry, aging of organic compounds.
+Main applications: development of radical probes, dosimetry, aging of organic compounds.